A black hole in a near-pristine galaxy 700 million years after the Big Bang: Semi-Analytical Models and Hydrodynamical Simulations

 assuming a uniform distribution within this bubble and ignoring metal diffusion at the bubble surface.

 The metal mass is given by

-where $M_{\text{star}}(t)$ is the stellar mass, and $ \mathcal{M}_{Z} $ is the metal yield per unit stellar mass, which depends on the stellar initial mass function (IMF) and stellar evolution models for winds and supernovae.
-Based on the stellar evolution models in ref.~\citem{Costa:2025esr}, we estimate $\mathcal{M}_{Z}$ to be in the range $\sim 0.02-0.19$, bracketing the plausible range for different IMFs (from present-day to Pop~III stars).
+where $M_{star}(t)$ is the stellar mass as a function of cosmic time, and $ \mathcal{M}_{Z} $ is the metal yield per unit stellar mass, which depends on the stellar initial mass function (IMF) and stellar evolution models for winds and supernovae.
+Based on the stellar evolution models in \cite{Costa:2025esr}, we estimate $\mathcal{M}_{Z}$ to be in the range $\sim 0.02-0.19$, bracketing the plausible range for different IMFs (from present-day to Pop~III stars).

 We estimate the size of the outflow bubble as the radius where the average outflow velocity drops below the local sound speed, and further simplify our model by neglecting the delay between star formation and subsequent metal enrichment due to stellar evolution.
-Fig.~\ref{fig:models}d shows representative trajectories for the resulting metallicity evolution, where each line corresponds to a simulation run with different initial conditions.
-We again refer to ref.~\citem{Zhang2025arXiv250317585Z} for a detailed description of the numerical implementation and simulation parameters.
+Fig.~\ref{fig:models}d shows a representative trajectory for the resulting metallicity evolution with the initial conditions described above.
+By $z \sim 7$, the metallicity is estimated to lie within $Z/Z_{\odot} \sim 0.002 - 0.02$, consistent with what is observed for QSO1.
+We again refer to \cite{Zhang2025arXiv250317585Z} for a detailed description of the numerical implementation and simulation parameters.
+We note, however, that this post-processed enrichment model remains an approximation; a more complete treatment incorporating explicit stellar evolution and metal enrichment recipes will be explored in an upcoming work.

-We conclude the discussion on the PBHs scenarios by mentioning that this class of models had many more observational predictions to be tested, especially in terms of luminosity and mass of the stellar component\citemet{Matteri2025}, which may be tested with future observations.